 The theme of the conference this year is Human-Nature.
-Our theme highlights both the need for human-computer interfaces to bring out our better human nature, and the need for human-computer interfaces to better engage people with the natural environment in which we live in order to understand it, appreciate its wonder, and to live in harmony with it.
+Our theme highlights both the need for socio-technical systems which bring out our better human nature, and the need to better engage people with the natural environment in which we live in order that we understand, appreciate and learn to live in harmony with nature and the wonders it holds.

 OzCHI is at its 29th edition!
 See below the archived websites of many previous conferences